This review of Murad retinol youth renewal eye serum will be an important post for everyone having a hard time tolerating retinol products.

 - Unfortunately, I am highly sensitive to the ingredient Cyclopentasiloxane and for that reason, I have to use the eye serum on my entire face.
 Becuse the eye serum is without it (thank god), while the regular face serum does contain it as a second ingredient.

 - For anyone as sensitive as I am, I suggest you read the whole post.

 So there you have my review of this wonderful serum!

 But please remember.
 Using retinol, and other good skincare ingredients are only a piece of the puzzle.
 And I would say that sunscreen, sleep, diet (for example having a high intake of the nutrients I cover in this article), and staying away from smoke, are much more important for your skin in the long run.

-If you are new to this blog I suggest you start with reading the 3 most fundamental rules to prevent wrinkles.
-And to get a better understanding of how much your daily actions really matter, I suggest reading my post about what you will look like in the future.
+If you are new to this blog I suggest you start by reading the 3 most fundamental rules to prevent wrinkles.

 With that said, please let me know if you have any questions regarding this post.
 Have you tried this serum yourself?
 Do you have any retinol-experiences you want to share or ask about?
 Let me know in the comments below 🙂